25prabhu10/notes/docs/Languages/C-Sharp/Entity_Framework_Core.md

 ## Migrations

-EF Core Migrations: Provides a way to incrementally update the database schema to keep in sync with the application's data model while preserving existing data in the database.
+EF Core Migrations: Provides a way to incrementally update the database schema to keep in sync with the application's data model while preserving existing data in the database

 - In other words, Migration keeps the database schema and application model classes in sync